kinsleykajiva/Janus-gateway-landlord-JavaFx-app/README.md

 </figure>

-This is a client application to [Janus WebRTC Server](https://github.com/meetecho/janus-gateway).
+This is a client Admin Portal application to [Janus WebRTC Server](https://github.com/meetecho/janus-gateway).
-This client app is also a client to  [Janus-gateway-landlord-Web-app](https://github.com/kinsleykajiva/Janus-gateway-landlord-Web-app).
+This client app is also a Admin Portal client to  [Janus-gateway-landlord-Web-app](https://github.com/kinsleykajiva/Janus-gateway-landlord-Web-app).

 ## Features include